linkedbuildingdata/SummerSchoolOfLDAC/Notebooks/03-06-IntroToLinkedData-Exercises.md

 -	What terms did you use?
 -	What is vocabulary, what is data?
 -	What could be re-used or defined by others?
--	Does every ‘thing’ have its own identifier or node?
+-	Does every 'thing' have its own identifier or node?
 -	Where are literals and where are nodes?

 ### Task 1.3